DeltaRig/Angular/README.md

 | Network is down  | "Bad request" errors (400)  |
 | Unhandled exceptions | |

+_How to handle unexpected errors:_ subscribe method accept a second optional parameter that it's possible set what should happen in case of unexpected error.
+Passing an object to the subscribe method instead of two functions that is deprecated.
+The object contains two properties: _next_ and _error_, which are functions that handle the response and error cases, respectively.
+The _error_ function now takes an _err_ parameter and returns an _ObservableInput<any> _(which can be _void_).

+_How to handle expected errors:_ subscribe method accept a second optional parameter that it's possible set what should happen in case of unexpected error.

 #### Lifecycle Hooks
 - OnInit
 - OnChanges